CopperBadger/fastyle/README.md

 ### Using Other Themes (including Dark Themes)

+Switching themes isn't yet supported in the Firefox Add-On, but it's on it's way!

 Since FAStyle is bulit on Bootstrap, it is compatible with all 16 of the [wonderful and free bootswatch themes](http://bootswatch.com/), most of which have been included in this repository in the `lib/css` directory.